gmontee/100DaysOfCloud/Journey/043/Readme.md

 ## ☁️ Cloud Outcome

-☁️
+☁️ It's really nice that Ansible is agentless; as long as you can ssh into the servers, you're golden.

 ## Next Steps

-Next, I'm going to learn about
+Next, I'm going to learn about setting up an Inventory file in Ansible

 ## Social Proof